Porsche 911 (996): Design and history

 The 996 was initially available in a coupé or a cabriolet bodystyle with rear-wheel drive, and later with four-wheel drive, utilising a 3.4 litre flat-6 engine generating a maximum power output of 221 kW.
-The 996 had the same front end as the entry-level Boxster.
+The 996 had a similar front end as the entry-level Boxster.
 After requests from the Carrera owners about their premium cars looking like a "lower priced car that looked just like theirs did", Porsche redesigned the headlamps of the Carrera in 2002 similar to the high performance Turbo's headlamps.
 The design for the initial "fried egg" shaped headlamps could be traced back to the 1997 911 GT1 race car.

 In 2000, Porsche introduced the 996 Turbo, equipped with a four-wheel-drive system and a 3.6-litre, twin-turbocharged and intercooled flat-six engine generating a maximum power output of 309 kW, making the car capable of accelerating from 0-97 kph in 4.2 seconds.
 An X50 option, which included larger turbochargers and intercoolers along with revised engine control software, became available from the factory in 2002, increasing power output to 331 kW.
 In 2005, Porsche introduced the Turbo S, which had the X50 option included as standard equipment, with the formerly optional Carbon fibre-reinforced Silicon Carbide (C/SiC) composite ceramic brakes (PCCB) also included as standard.

-In 2000, power output on the base Carrera model was increased to 224 kW.
+In 2000, power output on the base Carrera model was increased to 224 kW, however weight also increased to 1,370kg.
 2001 marked the final year of production for the base Carrera 4 Coupé in narrow body format.